FrankMinions/memory_efficient_adapter/README.md

 However, you need to check your PyTorch version and make sure you have xformers installed.

-Currently, the project has adapted BLOOM, BART, LLaMA and Qwen LLM.
+Currently, the project has adapted BLOOM, BART, LLaMA and Qwen language models.

 Stay tuned for other models!

-How to use this GPU memory adapter?
+### How to use this GPU memory adapter?

 - step1:
 ```bash